All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Реєстратор виставив прострочений домен на продаж за ціною 2199 дол.

-In the screenshot, there is an example of how the registrar GoDaddy takes and parks the domain name and lists it for sale at a crazy price (usually the price for .com is up to $15 per year).
+In the screenshot, you can see an example of how the registrar GoDaddy takes and parks the domain name and lists it for sale at an outrageous price (usually the price for .com is up to $15 per year).

-Registrars or specialized services like GoDaddy Auctions can auction expired domains.
-Users can compete for the right to own the domain, which often leads to a significant increase in price.
+Registrars or specialized services, such as GoDaddy Auctions, may list expired domains for auction.
+Users can compete for ownership of the domain, which often leads to a significant increase in price.

-Sometimes, malicious actors deliberately register expired domains to use them for phishing attacks, spreading malware, or other cybercrimes.
+Sometimes, malicious actors intentionally register expired domains to use them for phishing attacks, spreading malware, or other cybercrimes.
 Users who click on old links may end up on dangerous sites.

-• the use of your brand/name, etc. This can affect your reputation;
+• the use of your brand/name, etc., which can affect your reputation;

 • the presence of links to the site from other resources;

-Let’s consider an example of domain use by malicious actors
+Let's consider an example of domain misuse by malicious actors

-There is a website of an educational institution that has been around for over 10 years.
-It is referenced by Wikipedia, other educational institutions, government websites, sites with examples of homework solutions, etc.
+There is a website of an educational institution that has been around for more than 10 years.
+It is referenced by Wikipedia, other educational institutions, government websites, websites with examples of homework solutions, etc.

 So the thesis about checking links does not work here.
 The link itself is good, but control over it has already been seized.

-But how to find information (well, very necessary) that was posted on a specific domain before the ownership changed?
+But how to find information (well, very necessary) that was posted on a specific domain before the ownership change?

 If you come across a link that does not lead to the needed information, there are several steps you can take to resolve this issue.